Effect-TS/effect/packages/schema/README.md

 ### Mutable Properties

 By default, when you use `S.struct`, it generates a type with properties that are marked as readonly.
-The `Mutable` combinator is a useful function for creating a new schema with properties made Mutable in a **shallow** manner:
+The `mutable` combinator is a useful function for creating a new schema with properties made mutable in a **shallow** manner:

 ```ts
 import * as S from "@effect/schema/Schema"